nadeeshanidayarathna/templates/README.md

 npm run scraper -- --sp='CA--STATCAN--REG--ADMIN-DATA' --url='https://www.statcan.gc.ca/eng/about/policy/admin_data' --path='C:\Users\dinusha.ambagahawita\Downloads'
 ```

-Tests Cases: It's mandatory to pass `ALL` these tests for each template which will ensure valid root scopes are used for tests, valid level order is created, valid image paths exist, valid anchor paths exist, and no content missing between 2 HTMLs.
+Tests Cases: It's mandatory to pass `ALL` these tests for each template which will ensure valid root scopes are used for tests, valid level order is created, valid image paths exist, valid anchor paths exist, and no content is missing between 2 HTML files.
 ```
 [TEST]:single root test - success!
 [TEST]:single root test - success!